-STUDY UNIT 3: THE MAIN CLASSICAL (Henry Fayol, Urwick, Luther Gulick, etc)
+UNIT 3 THE MAIN CLASSICAL (Henry Fayol, Urwick, Luther Gulick, etc)

-- 1. Introduction
+- 1.0 Introduction

-- 2. Objectives
+- 2.0 Objectives

-- 3. Main Content
+- 3.0 Main Content

-- 3.1.
-The contribution of Henry Fayol 1841 1925
+- 3.1 The contribution of Henry Fayol 1841 1925

-- 3.2.
-Contributions of Gulick and Urwick
+- 3.2 Contributions of Gulick and Urwick

-- 3.3.
-Contributions of Mooney and Reiley
+- 3.3 Contributions of Mooney and Reiley

-- 3.4.
-Criticism of the classical theory
+- 3.4 Criticism of the classical theory

-- 3.5.
-Significance of the Classical Theory
+- 3.5 Significance of the Classical Theory

-- 4. Conclusion
+- 4.0 Conclusion

-- 5. Summary
+- 5.0 Summary

-- 6. Tutor-marked Assignment
+- 6.0 Tutor-marked Assignment

-- 7. Reference/Further Reading
+- 7.0 Reference/Further Reading

-As noted earlier, the scientific managers concentrated on the operational level of the organization.
+As noted earlier, the scientific managers concentrated on the operational level of the organisation.
 Their scope of activities encompassed the workers and the first line supervisors, but little else.
 With more and more people entering the management ranks, the study of management soon began to receive attention.
-The early observers were interested in what management is, what organization principles are and the methods by which managers could more effectively do their jobs.
+The early observers were interested in what management is, what organisation principles are and the methods by which managers could more effectively do their jobs.
 The people who devoted attention to answering these questions helped formulate the basics (classical) of modern management theory.
 The most important of these people was Henry Fayol, commonly referred to as the father to modern management today.

-At the end of this unit, you are expected to:
+At the end of this unit, you should be able to:

-- 1. Know the link between scientific management and classical theories. - 2.
-Know the contributions made by scholars like Henry Fayol, Luther Gulick, Urwick, Mooney and Reiley. - 3.
-Be able to criticize the classical theory - 4.
-Appreciate it basic position as the foundation of all other modern theories.
+- explain the link between scientific management and classical theories. - identify the contributions made by scholars like Henry Fayol, Luther Gulick, Urwick, Mooney and Reiley - criticise the classical theory - appreciate it basic position as the foundation of all other modern theories.

-3.1.
-The contribution of Henry Fayol 1841 - 1925
+3.1 The contribution of Henry Fayol 1841 - 1925

 He was a qualified mining engineer and managing director of large French Company.
 He focused attention on what should be the work of a chief executive.
-For this, he propounded five basic elements of management, planning, organizing, commanding, coordinating and controlling.
+For this, he propounded five basic elements of management, planning, organising, commanding, coordinating and controlling.

-He equally divided activities in business organization into six groups namely:
+He equally divided activities in business organisation into six groups namely:

 - 1. Technical Operation: total commitment of making use of machines, technology in this production activities. - 2.
 Commercial Operation: Concerns the marketing strategy. - 3.
-Financial Operation: Centered on raising money, capital and optimum use of capital resources of an organization. - 4.
+Financial Operation: Centered on raising money, capital and optimum use of capital resources of an organisation. - 4.
 Accounting Operations:- This is concerned with keeping records of accounts and checking frauds. - 5.
-Security Operation: Involves total commitment towards the protection of goods, machines and other resources belonging to organization. - 6.
-Administration:- involves the general running of day in day out activities of the organization.
-That comprises of planning, organizing, directing, coordinating and controlling the organizational resources.
+Security Operation:- Involves total commitment towards the protection of goods, machines and other resources belonging to organisation. - 6.
+Administration:- involves the general running of day in day out activities of the organisation.
+That comprises of planning, organising, directing, coordinating and controlling the organisational resources.

 According to Fayol the sixth operational activity i.e. administration is the most essential because it is through it all other five operational aspects can be effectively run.
 So to achieve a desired goal and objective the administration should be allowed to take control of all other five operations.
-Fayol further advanced fourteen principles to serve as a main guide to the sixth operational and administrative operation of an organization.
-The fourteen principles of management can be summarized as follows:
+Fayol further advanced fourteen principles to serve as a main guide to the sixth operational and administrative operation of an organisation.
+The fourteen principles of management can be summarised as follows: